Kavya1729/Currency-Convertor/README.md

 # React + Vite

+I have used this API - https://cdn.jsdelivr.net/npm/@fawazahmed0/currency-api@latest/v1/currencies to get the latest currency values

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: